openafs-contrib/openafs-robotest/README.md

 ## Overview

-This is a basic set of tests for the [OpenAFS][4] distributed filesystem.
-The test cases cover basic workload from a single client (at this time) and general OpenAFS administration.
+OpenAFS Robotest is a set of [Robotframework][1] test cases for the [OpenAFS][4] distributed filesystem.
+The test cases cover a basic workload from a single client and general OpenAFS administration.

-Please see the [Ansible roles for OpenAFS][3] playbooks to deploy a Kerberos realm and OpenAFS cell in order to run the tests.
+An Ansible Molecule template and with Ansible playbooks are provided to quickly deploy a Kerberos test realm and OpenAFS test cell on virtual machines.

 [1]: http://robotframework.org/
 [2]: https://github.com/openafs-contrib/robotframework-openafslibrary